Area51 Project - Old Man to Renegade:

 Spring 2009 Update:

 During my trip with the Southern Harbour Crew to Black River in February 2009 my machine rolled over 10,000 km and almost immediately developed mechanical trouble!
 We were way back in the country when the chain case began grinding horribly.
-Looking at that I also noticed the primary clutch was not working properly.
-I limited my speed to around 30kph to come out of the country which made for a boring ride, but kept the harsh noises to a minimum.
-Fortunately everything held together and I managed to ride all the way to Irving in Goobies where some of the crew needed gas.
-Even though my machine was still moveable it was slow and not reliable, therefore I decided to wait at Irving while the crew went back to Southern Harbour to get my truck and trailer.
-When I got back to St. John's I finally got to look at the problem.
+While looking at that I also noticed the primary clutch was not working properly.
+I limited my speed to around 30kph for the ride out of the country which made for a boring journey, but it kept the harsh noises to a minimum.
+Fortunately everything held together and I managed to ride all the way to Irving in Goobies where I got picked up with my truck and trailer.

 The first problem was that the outer sheave of the primary clutch was stripped and spinning free of the inner sheave, so the clutch still worked, but was only applying power through the inner sheave.
 It will probably need to be replaced.

-The noises in the chain case were caused by a severely broken bottom gear which damaged the reverse gears and split the case.
-With the damage to the bottom gear, its a wonder I made it out under my own power, the gear was literally split in two pieces!
+The noises in the chain case were caused by a severely broken bottom gear which damaged the reverse gears and even split the case!
+With such damage to the bottom gear, it's a wonder I made it out under my own power, the gear was literally broken in two pieces!

 Fall 2009 Update:

-The 583 engine in the formula was pretty well a direct swap into my chassis using the 583 coolant hoses, clutch and carburetors.
+The 583 engine in the formula was in great shape and would be an incredible upgrade for Project Renegade.
+It looked to be a direct swap into my chassis using the 583 coolant hoses, clutch and carburetors.
 Even swapping the 583 carburetor boots into my S-Chassis air box worked out perfect, the electrical was plug and play, and the 583 exhaust system fit right in.
-I reused all of the 583 throttle cables, removing my stock cables right from the throttle lever and reinstalling the cables from the Formula.
+I completed the swap using all of the 583 throttle cables.
+I unhooked my stock cables right at the throttle lever and re-connected the cables from the Formula.

 This year I also installed a pair of free hand guards from Sooley,

 and picked up a REV gas caddy to carry extra fuel on long trips.
-I bought the gas caddy kit for a REV-XP from Skidoo and bolted the plastic mounts to my tunnel and rear bumper.
-Its not 100% ideal, but its sturdy, and I can reuse the gas can properly on a REV or REV-XP chassis sled in the future.
+I bought the gas caddy install kit meant for a REV-XP from the dealer and bolted the plastic mounts to my tunnel and rear bumper.
+It's not 100% ideal, but is sturdy.
+I will be able to reuse the gas can properly on a REV or REV-XP chassis sled in the future.

 Fall 2010 Update:

 My old LED taillight broke earlier this year, so I installed a new, larger, clear lens LED taillight purchased at Princess Auto.
-Its brighter than my old one and looks great installed with a matching chrome mounting bracket.
+It's brighter than my old one and looks great installed with the matching chrome mounting bracket.

 Fall 2012 Update:

-This year I had planned to buy a new sled, but so far it hasn't come to fruition.
-I had a few things to do whether I decided to keep or sell this sled so I got started.
-First was the installation of a brand new snow stuff low windshield to replace the broken stock one.
-On one of our annual winter trips to Sooley's cabin, I rolled the sled doing donuts on a pond cracking the lower portion of the old two piece windshield.
-I wasn't really a fan of the checker board pattern, but there are pretty much no other options out there for replacement windshields for a 15 year old sled.
+This year I really planned to buy a new sled but so far that plan hasn't come to fruition.
+I had a few items to do whether I decide to keep or sell Project Renegade so I got started.
+First was the installation of a fresh new snow-stuff low windshield to replace the cracked original.
+I wasn't really a fan of the checker board pattern, but there are pretty much no other options out there in replacement windshields for a 15 year old sled.
 I installed a new ignition coil as the original one died putting the sled in storage this past spring.
 I also replaced the outer tie rod ends which removed most of the play in the steering.
 All in all, the sled has been running great with no complaints all this season.
+In the spring of 2012 I picked up a new (to me) sled and it will be a project to get it on the snow and reliable.

 Cheers, MIKE